MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-OrganizationRelationship.md

 # Test-OrganizationRelationship

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Test-OrganizationRelationship cmdlet to verify that the organization relationship is properly configured and functioning as expected.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Test-OrganizationRelationship cmdlet to verify that the organization relationship is properly configured and functioning as expected.